carloliveros/uce-scripts/UCEs from genomes.md

 ### Convert to 2bit format

-You will need to unzip the downloaded files then convert them from fasta into 2bit format.
+You will need to unzip the downloaded files then convert them from fasta into 2bit format.  faToTwoBit download is available at http://hgdownload.cse.ucsc.edu/admin/exe/.

 ```
 gunzip *.gz